siuusunn/ga-project-1-snake-game/README.md

 (directionOfTravel === "up" && cells[snake[0] - 10].classList.contains("snake")))
 ```

-If any of these conditions returns `true`, the function `gameOver()` will run, which will clear the interval and display "GAME OVER" text on the webpage.
+If any of these conditions returned `true`, the function `gameOver()` would run, which would clear the interval and display "GAME OVER" text on the webpage.

-All the features that the MVP needs are done at this point, so I moved on to enhacing the game.
+All the features that the MVP needs were done at this point, so I moved on to enhancing the game.

 ### Enhancements